Mobile Fighter G Gundam: Anime

-The Mobile Fighter G Gundam television series originally aired in Japan the terrestrial channel TV Asahi from April 22, 1994, to March 31, 1995, for a total of 49 episodes.
-The show would not reach North American audiences until many years later.
+The Mobile Fighter G Gundam television series originally aired in Japan on the terrestrial channel TV Asahi from April 22, 1994, to March 31, 1995, for a total of 49 episodes.
+The show would not reach North American audiences until 2002.
 Mobile Suit Gundam Wing, a series that succeeded G Gundam on Japanese television in 1995, was first localized in North America by Bandai Entertainment in early 2000.
 Gundam Wing was a huge success in the United States while being broadcast on the popular afternoon Toonami block of Cartoon Network often beating block stalwarts Dragon Ball Z and Sailor Moon and was the highest-rated program on all of Cartoon Network for a time.
 In late 2001, Bandai acquired the rights to distribute an English-dubbed version of G Gundam with voice casting recorded by Ocean Productions in their Blue Water studio in Calgary, Alberta.
-The English-language version of G Gundam premiered as a free screening at the Sony Metreon Action Theatre in San Francisco on March 30, 2002.
-G Gundam began airing on Toonami on August 5, 2002.
+The English-language version of G Gundam premiered as a free screening at the Sony Metreon Action Theatre in San Francisco on March 30, 2002, and subsequently premiered on Toonami on August 5, 2002.
 Due to the channel's censorship policies, some edits were made for the broadcast.
 This mainly involved altering the names of several mobile fighters, such as changing God Gundam and Devil Gundam to Burning Gundam and Dark Gundam respectively.
 The show was also aired on the channel's "Midnight Run" and as part of its Saturday programming in November 2002.
 Cartoon Network officially dropped G Gundam from its afternoon schedule the following June.
 The series has since been re-broadcast on the Japanese cable network Family Gekijo and the satellite channel Animax.